Dodge Challenger History

-In the fall of 1969, five years after the first pony cars hit the streets, Dodge introduced the Challenger.
-Under the hood, engines choices included the 340 Six-Pack, 383 Magnum, 440 Magnum, 440 Six-Pack and the mighty 426 Hemi.
-Exterior options included a plethora of wild colors and graphics, and along with hood scoops and pistol-grip shifters, the Dodge Challenger was a worthy component to the Ford Mustang and Chevy Camaro.
+In the fall of 1969, five years after the first pony cars hit dealer showrooms, Dodge introduced the all-new 1970 Challenger.
+Options included a plethora of exterior colors and graphics, and along with hood scoops and pistol-grip shifters, the Challenger was a worthy component to the Ford Mustang and Chevy Camaro.

-The 1970 Dodge Challenger and Plymouth Cuda had little in common with the A-body cars from which previous Barracudas were based.
-Using components from both the compact A-body and midsize B-body cars, the E-body design featured long hoods and short rear decks.
-They were wider than the previous Barracuda, with the Challenger getting two more inches of wheelbase at 110-inches wheelbase.
+The 1970 Dodge Challenger and Plymouth Cuda had little in common with the A-body cars from which the original Barracuda were based.
+Using components from both the compact A-body and midsize B-body cars, the new E-body design featured longer hoods and shorter rear decks.
+They were both wider than the original Barracuda, with the Challenger getting two more inches of wheelbase at 110-inches.
 Total length was 192 inches.

-Upon introduction, there were nine different engines available for the Challenger, including the base 145-hp, 225-cubic-inch Slant Six, a 318-cubic-inch V8 with a two-barrel carburetor could be had or, a 340-cubic-inch V8 with a four-barrel at 275-hp.
+Upon introduction, there were a total of nine different engines available for the 1970 Challenger, including the base 145-hp, 225-cubic-inch Slant Six, a 318-cubic-inch V8 with a two-barrel carburetor, and a 340-cubic-inch V8 with a four-barrel at 275-hp.

 1970 Challenger T/A